The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

-The priests were also the nation’s regulators.
-For instance, they were responsible for the accuracy of weights and measures used in Israel (I Chronicles 23:29; Leviticus 19:35-36).
+The priests were also responsible for the accuracy of weights and measures used in Israel (I Chronicles 23:29; Leviticus 19:35-36).

 Whereas the other tribes worked the land, the Levites [including the priests] were dependent on small suburbs around their cities to pasture the livestock tithed to them and depended for much of their income on the tithes and gifts of others.